lbl-srg/soep/doc-design/source/softwareArchitecture.rst

    | Volume flow rate       | m3/s             | m3/s                            |
    +------------------------+------------------+---------------------------------+

-If a unit is sent that is not in this list or can be composed of using multiplications and divisions of units in this list, the simulation will stop with an error.
+If a unit is sent that is neither in this list nor can be composed by using multiplications and divisions of units in this list, then the simulation will stop with an error.
 For example, if EnergyPlus were to specify ``N`` for Newton, the simulation will stop.
 Rather, EnergyPlus should specify the quantity in its base unit ``kg-m/s2``.